-The Sheriff's Office is in the process of changing our appearance and becoming uniform with our equipment.
+The Sheriff's Office started the process of changing our appearance and becoming uniform with our equipment.

 The gray uniforms were mostly all tattered and worn out.
 13 Badges and 16 patches were available for the 31 employee's of the Sheriff's Office.
 Most of the staff wore uniforms with holes, missing patches and went without a badge.
 Some of the Staff wore Uniforms loaned by neighboring agencies.